 Specializations: Ethics, Education, Diversity, ICT Use and Society, Social Media, Computer-supported Cooperative Work, Feminist STS, Information Work, Video Games

 Committee: Dr. Kenneth R. Fleischmann (Chair), Dr. James Howison, Dr. Loriene Roy, Dr. Clay Spinuzzi (Department of English)

-Yalin is now in her third year in the doctoral program.
-Her research is mainly focused on online information seeking behavior, health information seeking, and social media addiction.
+Yalin's research is mainly focused on online information seeking behavior, health information seeking, and social media addiction.

 Degrees: B.B.A. in Information Management and Systems, 2012, North China Electric Power University, Beijing, China; M.S. in Information Studies, 2014, the University of Texas at Austin

 Specializations: Consumer health information seeking & social media